 Are you planning a trip to the Big Island and want to know where to get the most famous Hawaiian shave ice?
 Scroll to find out the best Big Island shave ice spots worth a stop on your next Hawaii vacation.

-This list of the best Big Island shave ice spots contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best Big Island shave ice spots was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 You can find the best shave ice on Big Island from the busy shores of Kailua-Kona to the remote, winding roads of the North Shore!
 Shave ice is Hawaii’s favorite way to cool off and enjoy an authentic island treat.